Mastering Advanced HTTP Programming in Go: A Comprehensive Guide

 Summary

-package in Go for managing request-scoped values, deadlines, and cancellation signals.
+This section explains how to use the context package in Go for managing request-scoped values, deadlines, and cancellation signals.
 It also covers implementing context in HTTP handlers and graceful shutdown.

 Content